Thinka88/Perception_and_Identification_Experiment/notes/README.md

-Here, mainly TODOs and questions to be cleared in the process were collected.
+Here, TODOs and questions which were to be cleared in the process were collected.
+This is not relevant for the study itself, but it has been helpful for the group work.